 On the coast, winters are far milder than in the mountains with some lovely, almost spring like, days.
 However, you will still need a few warm clothes as nights are cool and you do get the occasional cold day, plus it rains a lot in late autumn/winter.

 You can fly into Lamezia Termini and then get a bus or taxi to the train station which is only 2 kms away.
 The trains run up and down the coast and the service is excellent.

 Despite this, I'd recommend you hire your own car; it is the best way to explore the inland areas of Calabria.
 Beware though, with prices high on car rentals shop around - the tool I use to find the best deals is Discover Cars.

-We get asked a lot of question about Calabria.
+We get asked a lot of questions about Calabria.
 These are the top 7 question we are asked.

-You'll find answers to the other questions I am often asked about Italy here.
+The answers to the other questions I am often asked about Italy are here.